BluDolphin/Video-Downloader/README.md

 After entering the URL you can chose to download the video(w/ audio) or only audio.
 Which are downloaded in mp4 and m4a respectively.

-downloaded videos have their names copied from the source and are saved in a new folder called downloads in the current directory.
+Downloaded videos have their names copied from the source and are saved in a new folder called downloads in the current directory.

 As well as this thumbnails for the media are stored in a temp folder in "downloads/temp/".
-When the program runs it will automatically fush this.
+When the program runs it will automatically flush all previously downloaded thumbnails.

-The setup script moves `_internal/ffmpegio` into `appdata/local` of the current user to allow for video downloads, this can be done manually by moving the folder.
-The setup script is for windows only.